sonata-project/SonataMediaBundle/Resources/doc/index.rst

     - sonata.media.provider.vimeo         : Vimeo
     - sonata.media.provider.youtube       : Youtube

- Filesystem
+### Filesystem

     - sonata.media.filesystem.local       : The local filesystem (default)
     - sonata.media.filesystem.ftp         : FTP
     - sonata.media.filesystem.s3          : Amazon S3
     - sonata.media.filesystem.replicate   : Replicate file to a master and to a slave

- CDN
+### CDN

     - sonata.media.cdn.server             : The local http server (default)
     - sonata.media.cdn.panther            : Panther Portal
-    - sonata.media.cdn.fallback           : Fallback, use the fallback fallback (the http server) if the Media is not yet flushed on the CDN
+    - sonata.media.cdn.fallback           : Fallback, use the fallback (the http server) if the Media is not yet flushed on the CDN

+More services will be available in the future depending on your contributions! :)

 Reference Guide
 ---------------